ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/infrastructure/Building.md

+# Building MOM6

 To run idealised models, or add extra features for yourself and others, you will likely need to build a MOM6 executable.
 The aim of this page is provide instructions for how to do this using the infrastructure provided by ACCESS-NRI.
 If you notice anything that is missing or could be improved in the explanation please [raise an issue!](https://github.com/ACCESS-Community-Hub/access-iom3-configs/issues)

-# Building MOM6 standalone
+# Building a standalone MOM6 executable

-The below are instructions for how to build MOM6 standalone.
+The below are instructions for how to build a standalone MOM6 executable.
 Here, we show two ways of building MOM6 standalone using [Spack](https://spack.io/) with OM3.

 For some inspiration of why this is fun, have a look at the available test cases in the [`MOM6-examples` repository](https://github.com/NOAA-GFDL/MOM6-examples/tree/dev/gfdl/src).
 For some additional background on the below two workflows, see these official docs: